yaal-coop/canaille/doc/howtos/install.rst

 =========

-The :doc:`configuration documentation<../references/configuration>` describe several ways to configure Canaille, however the most common is to use a TOML configuration file and pass its path with the :envvar:`CONFIG` environment variable.
+The :doc:`configuration documentation<../references/configuration>` describe several ways to configure Canaille, however the most common is to use a TOML configuration file and pass its path with the :envvar:`CANAILLE_CONFIG` environment variable.
 A configuration file with default values can be initialized with the :ref:`config dump <cli_config>` command.

 .. code-block:: console
     :caption: Initialize a configuration file.

-    $ export CONFIG=/path/to/my/config.toml
+    $ export CANAILLE_CONFIG=/path/to/my/config.toml
-    $ canaille config dump --path $CONFIG
+    $ canaille config dump --path $CANAILLE_CONFIG

 You can then edit your configuration file and tune its values.
 Have a look at the :ref:`reference <references/configuration:Parameters>` to know the exhaustive list of available parameters.

 .. note::

-   In the rest of the documentation, we consider that your Canaille instance is configured by one of the available methods (either with a :envvar:`CONFIG` environment var, either with ``.env`` files etc.).
+   In the rest of the documentation, we consider that your Canaille instance is configured by one of the available methods (either with a :envvar:`CANAILLE_CONFIG` environment var, either with ``.env`` files etc.).

 Install
 =======